 Review summary: Panasonic G9 vs Sony A7S

 So how do things add up?
 Which of the two cameras – the Panasonic G9 or the Sony A7S – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.